CUSTOMER SPOTLIGHT

 In a Nutshell

 Oregon State University was using a small team of human transcribers to meet the needs of its students who required transcripts and note taking assistance in order to meet ADA requirements.
 When COVID-19 forced the campus to function entirely online, the need for transcripts and captions – both live and in post-production – drastically increased.
-The university’s Deaf and Hard of Hearing Access Services partnered with Verbit to automate these services and provide more accessible materials to all students.
+The university’s Deaf and Hard of Hearing Access Services partnered with Verbit to automate these services and provide accessible materials to all students.

-The Challenges
+The Challenge

 At the onset of COVID-19 when OSU migrated its courses and lectures online, the university saw an unexpected and increasing number of requests for transcribing and captioning.
 Despite already having a team of on-site transcribers, it simply wasn’t enough for the unprecedented demand for transcripts and post-production captioning that followed the move to online.
 The university simultaneously experienced an increase in the number of students who are hard of hearing and do not sign.
 Additionally, many university organizations and campus partners began conducting webinars and Zoom meetings that required captioning.